tzaeschke/phtree-site/index.md

 :-------------------------:|:-------------------------:
 ![2D example](img/2D-example.png){:width="100%"}|![2D example insert](img/2D-example-insert.png){:width="100%"}

-In the 1D example, the node's array was labeled "critical bit", in the 2D case it is labelled "hypercube".
+In the 1D example, the node's array was labeled "critical bit", in the 2D case it is labeled "hypercube".
 This means that the array forms a $d$-dimensional hypercube, see next section.

 <!-- ![2D example](img/2D-example-pq.png){:width="50%"} -->